 We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have determined that it is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule establishes a safety zone to ensure the safety of spectators or public in the area.
+This rule establishes a safety zone.
 It is categorically excluded under section 2.B.2, figure 2-1, paragraph 34(g) of the Instruction, which pertains to establishment of safety zones.
 A Record of Environmental Consideration (REC) supporting this determination is available in the docket where indicated in the ADDRESSES section of this preamble.